 Adiba has previously worked with a number of charity organisations in her home country, Bangladesh, in fundraising, social media engagement, and project management capacity and is also a board member of a Bangladeshi NGO working for women empowerment.
 Adiba is currently working as the HR Business Partner at Novo Nordisk, where she sits on the extended management team and works very closely with the department heads on strategic workforce-related decision-making processes.
 She has previously worked in the HR team for one of the fastest-growing healthcare startups in South East Asia and enjoys reading in her spare time.

 Dr Umber Rind

 Dr Umber Rind is a medical Doctor working as a General Practitioner.
-She is passionate about anti-racism in the health profession and a well-known community health advocate.
+She is passionate about anti-racism in the health profession and is a well-known community health advocate.
 She is a proud Yamatji Badimaya woman who has a shared Aboriginal and Cameleer ancestry.
 She has worked with Bubup Wilam Aboriginal childcare and family centre in establishing regular health checks for the children.

-She has been an executive member of the Islamic Council of Victoria in 2016 and has been an active member of the Muslim community for many years.
+She has been an executive member of the Islamic Council of Victoria since 2016 and has been an active member of the Muslim community for many years.
 She is currently a board member of Women of Colour Australia and the Australian Muslim Women’s Centre for Human Rights.